 - (1) the assigned result of the Secretary-Treasurer's job is to see to it that all Board documents and filings are accurate and timely and therefore: - (a) policies will be current in their reflection of Board decisions.
-Decisions upon which no subsequent decisions are to be based, such as consent agenda decisions, motions to adjourn, and staff or Director recognitions need not be placed in policy; - (b) policies will rigorously follow Policy Governance principles; - (c) by-law elements necessary for legal compliance and for consistency with the principles of Policy Governance will be known to the Board; - (d) requirements for format, brevity, and accuracy of Board minutes will be known to the Executive Director; - (e) the Corporate Minute Book should be complete and accessible. - (2) the Secretary-Treasurer will serve on the Nominating, By-Law Review and Risk Management Committee; and - (3) the Secretary-Treasurer will authorize the expense claims of Directors and the Executive Director.
+Decisions upon which no subsequent decisions are to be based, such as consent agenda decisions, motions to adjourn, and staff or Director recognitions need not be placed in policy; - (b) policies will rigorously follow Policy Governance principles; - (c) by-law elements necessary for legal compliance and for consistency with the principles of Policy Governance will be known to the Board; - (d) requirements for format, brevity, and accuracy of Board minutes will be known to the Executive Director; - (e) the Corporate Minute Book should be complete and accessible. - (2) the Secretary-Treasurer will serve and will be the Chair on the Nominating, By-Law Review and Risk Management Committee; - (3) the Secretary-Treasurer will authorize the expense claims of Directors and the Executive Director. - (4) Review Volunteer hours submitted